 , where its description reads “The gold dragon of the West Saxons is one of the few surviving emblems from the time of the Saxon kingdoms,”.
 Reference is then made to the continued appearance of the emblem, “…much use is made of its modern form, the wyvern, in personal, municipal and military heraldry.
 The field given is red and there is a tradition that a golden dragon on a red standard was carried into battle by the English up to the 15th century.” this, a reference to its appearance at Agincourt and other earlier military engagements, albeit that the dragon was described as red at Crecy!

 The green colour of the wyvern was adopted in the early 1980s on the advice of a member who believed this was the colour used by the Wessex Regiment, a Territorial Army unit, however, the colour accords with the green landscape of the Wessex countryside and emphasises where the party’s environmental policies lie.
-Today, a Devon based rugby club named Wessex RFC, unsurprisingly uses a wyvern, also green in colour, as its badge
+Today, a Devon based rugby club named Wessex RFC, unsurprisingly uses a wyvern, in green and yellow colours, as its badge

 A green coloured emblem has also been adopted by the Wessex Morrismen, although curiously the body eschewed the traditional and near universally acknowledged, regional wyvern, for a four limbed dragon!